railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 You need to start off with a minimal set of accounts, and to do that you will need a couple of account types.
-You can structure your accounts into a chart at any time (and, in fact, you can structure them into more several additional charts at the same time as you'll see in chapter :ref:`ch-configacct`), so you don't need to be concerned unduly about structure.
+You can structure your accounts into a chart at any time (and, in fact, you can structure them into several additional charts at the same time as you'll see in the chapter :ref:`ch-configacct`), so you don't need to be concerned unduly about structure.

 Account Types